allen1881996/CrazyAllenDataScience/README.md

 # CrazyAllenDataScience
 Hello, everyone!
 This is __Crazy Allen__.
-I am an enthusiastic learner of machine learning and deep learning.
-In my Github, I will share my notebooks of learning data science, and some good resources that help me a lot.
-Also, I think that's a perfect place to record what I have done and what I want to complete.
+I am an enthusiastic learner of Data Science.
+In my Github, I will share all of my notebooks and learning resources.
+Data science is a complex interdisciplinary that involves multiple programming languages, computer tools, mathematical knowledge, and different domain knowledge.
+I will learn as much as possible about data science, and continuously record, organize, practice, and share what I have learned.
 I am a beginner, as well as a striver.

 Learning never ends.